piyush-chawla/storagevendor/README.md

-API for the list for Storage Vendor
+API for the list of Storage Vendor

 For Mac / Linux users, perform below to setup the environment